oAntonioMauricio/tic-tac-toe/README.md

 * Win/Tie detection and end game functionality

 ## Demo
-You can play the game online here.
+You can play the game online [here](https://oantoniomauricio.github.io/tic-tac-toe/)

 ## Technologies used
 This game was built using HTML, CSS, and JavaScript.
 The JavaScript code uses the module pattern.